-If north Corsica had been amazing, sailing the west coast of Corsica was even better.
+If sailing north Corsica had been amazing, to sail west Corsica was even better.
 Given that I’m writing this several months later from our winter berth, I can confidently say it was my favourite area of this year’s summer cruise.

-Clear, electric blue water, abundant sea life, walks, dramatic scenery and the feeling of being somewhere a little bit off the beaten track gave the area the edge for me.
+It had clear, electric blue water, abundant sea life, walks and dramatic scenery.
+In addition, the feeling of being somewhere a little bit off the beaten track gave the area the edge for me.

-But if it’s so wonderful, why isn’t everyone else there? you might be thinking… Well, it’s those mistrals.
-Blowing old boots out of the Golfe du Lion, the waves pile up into the Corsican coast.
+But if it’s so wonderful, why isn’t everyone else there?
+Well, it’s the mistrals that blow old boots out of the Golfe du Lion, and cause waves to pile up into the Corsican coast.
 You really do need to keep an eye on the weather and be ready to run.
 Our usual practice of hanging around an anchorage for days (and sometimes weeks) in the places we love was not possible here with weather forecasts changing daily.
-We would look at the forecasts on one day and see settled weather for the next 5, only for it to be all change by the next day with strong westerlies to deal with.
+We would look at the forecasts on one day and see settled weather for the next 5.
+However, by the next day it was all change with strong westerlies to deal with.
 Luckily, for our 10 days there we only had one strong blow to contend with.

 Around the Corner of West Corsica to the Scandola National Park

-5th September – with southwest winds now eased and backed to light northerlies, it was the ideal time to head off around the corner.
-The sun was shining and creating diamond sparkles on the water surface and as the morning turned to afternoon the wind picked up enough for a slow downwind sail.
+5th September – with southwest winds now eased and backed to light northerlies, it was the ideal time to head off around the north west corner.
+The sun was shining, creating diamond sparkles on the water surface.
+As the morning turned to afternoon the wind picked up enough for a slow downwind sail.
 Steep, dramatic cliffs lined the coast with anchorages possible only in settled conditions.

 The Scandola national park is an area of rust-red rocks that create a weird and wonderful formation of pinnacles, arches, rugged coves, and steep cliffs.
 As we approached the wind dropped and the engine went back on.
-We didn’t mind as we wanted to have a close up look in the nooks and crannies by dinghy if we could find a safe spot to temporarily leave Emerald as anchoring in the park is only allowed during daytime.
-There were a couple of possible anchor spots marked on the charts, but when we arrived at the locations, both the swell and the depth put us off trusting our home to be left safely there.
+We didn’t mind as we wanted to have a close up look in the nooks and crannies by dinghy.
+However, this was only possible if we could find a safe spot to temporarily leave Emerald as anchoring in the park is only allowed during daytime.
+There were a couple of possible anchor spots marked on the charts.
+But when we arrived at the locations, both the swell and the depth put us off trusting our home to be left safely there.
 Instead, we made a lap in Emerald and made a video.

-Around the southern end of the park, there is a large bay called the Golfe di Girolata with the tiny village of Girolata in the middle.
+Around the southern end of the park, there is a large bay called the Golfe di Girolata.
+In the middle of this bay is the tiny village of Girolata.
 Here there are mooring buoys as well as several nearby anchorages, including some coves just outside the park boundary on the northern edge of the bay.
 We’d seen hardly any other yachts all day, but there was a huge catamaran and an almost as huge powerboat in a small space where the seabed sloped steeply.

 We squeezed our way in but having set out our preferred length of chain, we felt a bit too close to the rocks along the side.
 So out came the binoculars for a spy on the other spots.
 On the far side of Girolata was Cala Taura – we could see a handful of yachts there but Google maps showed a large area of sand and decent depths.
 We were off.

 It turned out to be a good decision.
 There was indeed a large area of sand and clear water to see where it was.
-Plenty of space for us to swing and as a bonus, there were cows on the beach and a walking trail.
+We had plenty of space for us to swing.
+Plus, as a bonus, there were cows on the beach and a walking trail.

 The next day was calm and sunny so off I went for a walk to Girolata.
 There are two marked trails so you can make a loop out of the hike.
 Girolata is the hub of the gulf and the only way to reach the village is by boat or foot.
 A steady stream of trip boats calls in to let their passengers stroll around or stay for lunch.
 Lining the beach are a couple of bars and some wooden shacks selling souvenirs and basic groceries (including fresh bread).
 Higher up and out along the peninsula are the restaurants with their views across the moorings.
 And topping it off is a ruined castle, but alas it was closed to visitors.

-The cows also liked to visit this beach and judging by the ‘deposits’ I saw along the trails, they also hike back and forth between the beaches.
+The cows also liked to visit this beach.
+Also, judging by the ‘deposits’ I saw along the trails, they hike back and forth between the beaches.
 The cows are very friendly and up for a scratch.

 Under the water, the scenery was stunning too with varied shoals of fish flitting about in shafts of sunlight.
-Snorkelling amongst the rocks along the shore, I floated on the surface and watched a ray bimbling about for several minutes, but that was the day I forgot to take my camera with me!
+Snorkelling amongst the rocks along the shore, I floated on the surface and watched a ray bimbling about for several minutes.
+Of course, that was the day I forgot to take my camera with me!

 Later that day we took the dinghy around to enjoy some local wines in one of the beachside bars.
-Rumbles of thunder curtailed our desire for more wine and we hurried back as fast as our 4hp outboard would allow before the storm reached us.
+Rumbles of thunder curtailed our desire for more wine.
+We hurried back as fast as our 4hp outboard would allow before the storm reached us.

 The thunder rumbled around the hills around us but never came over the top.
 But having escaped one storm, the next day there was worse to come.
 A mistral had formed, blowing out of the Golfe du Leon, 300nm to the west, creating westerly winds up to 40kts way out to sea.
 Closer inshore we were expecting around 20kts.

 By morning the anchored yachts had whittled down to 4 brave/foolish souls.
 It was somewhat reassuring to have others making the same decision as us.
-We’d prepared by putting out more chain; we were on a lee shore with the beach behind us but far enough out to let out even more if things got really hairy.
+We’d prepared by putting out more chain.
+We were on a lee shore with the beach behind us but far enough out to let out more chain if things got really hairy.
 But by mid-morning, we were starting to disbelieve the forecast as only a gentle 10kts caressed us from the west.

 I even considered a quick walk to the village for more bread but as we were preparing to go, more wind arrived.
 And kept on arriving, reaching up to 30kts during the afternoon.
 The anchor remained where it was but it was an uncomfortable few hours as the swell rolled in.
 It was frustrating, watching all the land-based visitors enjoying the beach and hikes.

 Then as the sun set, so did the wind, leaving behind the sloppy remains of the swell.
-As we went to bed, the wind turned offshore, turning us around so that Emerald’s stern was into the swell and so our sleeping cabin.
-We managed some sleep, just the occasional big roller jolting us from our dreams.
+As we went to bed, the wind turned offshore.
+It turned us around so that Emerald’s stern was into the swell and hence our sleeping cabin.
+However, we did get some sleep, with just the occasional big roller jolting us from our dreams.

 By the next morning, calm was restored so we continued on south for a short journey towards Porto.
 I’d read about the tiny anchorage of Ficajola but it is so beautiful, it is often crowded.
 As it was on our way, we decided to have a look.
 Our luck was in – only one boat was there and we found a spot in 10m in the sand just outside the swimming buoys.
 It’s an open anchorage and there was a gentle, residual swell but nothing to turn us green.
 The wind was all over the place and Emerald gently spun around several times during the day.